EFE

-Agencia EFE, S.A. ([ˈefe]) is a Spanish international news agency, the major multimedia news agency in Spanish language and the world's fourth largest wire service after the Associated Press, Reuters, and Agence France-Presse.
+Agencia EFE, S.A. ([ˈefe]) is a Spanish international news agency, the major Spanish-language multimedia news agency and the world's fourth largest wire service after the Associated Press, Reuters, and Agence France-Presse.
 EFE was created in 1939 by Ramón Serrano Súñer, then Francoist faction's Interior Minister.

 Agencia EFE is a news agency that covers all areas of information in the news media of the press, radio, television and Internet.
-It distributes around three million news per year, thanks to its 3,000 journalists from 60 nationalities, operating 24/7 from more than 180 cities in 120 countries and with four editing tables in three continents: Madrid, Bogotá, Cairo (Arabic), and Rio de Janeiro (Portuguese).
+It distributes around three million news items per year, thanks to its 3,000 journalists from 60 nationalities, operating 24 hours per day from more than 180 cities in 120 countries and with four editorial desks in three continents: Madrid, Bogotá, Cairo (Arabic), and Rio de Janeiro (Portuguese).

-Employees in Spain are represented by several labor unions.
-EFE has about 40 employees in the United States who voted on 29 September 2005 to be represented by the News Media Guild.
-Workers ratified a first labor contract in December 2006, marking the first time the company had ever reached such an agreement outside Spain.

-The agency organized the second News Agencies World Congress (NAWC) in 2007.

 History

 Background

-The agency dates back to 1865, when the «Correspondents Center» was created - the first news agency in Spain - and promoted by journalist Nilo María Fabra.
+The agency dates back to 1865, when the «Correspondents Center» was created – the first news agency in Spain – and promoted by journalist Nilo María Fabra.
 In 1870 a cooperation agreement was signed with the French agency Havas.
 With this agreement, the "Corresponsales Center" reserved the distribution rights in Spain of Havas' international news.

 In 1919 the Fabra news agency was created, when Havas became part of the shareholding of the "Correspondents Center".
 Havas withdrew from the shareholding in 1926 at the same time that the Central Bank (a private entity), Santander Bank and Hispanic-American Bank entered into the partnership (these three banks merged at the end of the 20th century into Banco Santander Central Hispano).

 Foundation and early years

 EFE was officially founded in the city of Burgos in 1939.
 The city of Burgos was the headquarters of dictator Francisco Franco.
 Its founder, Interior Minister Ramón Serrano Suñer, brother-in-law of Franco asked journalist Vicente Gallego (first director of the extinct Ya newspaper) to initiate the project.

-On January 3, 1939, the Marquis of Torrehoyos Celedonio de Noriega Ruiz and journalist Luis Amato de Ibarrola - both legal representatives of the Fabra agency - declared before the notary José María Hortelano, that they have agreed to set up a commercial company of an anonymous nature, with the name of Agencia EFE S.A.
+On 3 January 1939, the Marquis of Torrehoyos Celedonio de Noriega Ruiz and journalist Luis Amato de Ibarrola – both legal representatives of the Fabra agency – declared before the notary José María Hortelano, that they have agreed to set up a commercial company of an anonymous nature, with the name of Agencia EFE S.A.
 The Fabra agency contributed with its rights and its name.
-In this way, the new agency could be admitted to the Club of the Allied Agencies, constituted at that time by some thirty agencies and whose statutes showed that only one agency per country can be a member of the association.
-In addition to the actions of the Fabra Agency to the new agency, technical and human elements of the missing agencies Faro and Febus were incorporated.
+In this way, the new agency could be admitted to the Club of the Allied Agencies, constituted at that time by some thirty agencies and whose statutes stipulated that only one agency per country could be a member of the association.
+In addition to the acquisition of Fabra Agency shares by the new agency, technical and human resources from the defunct Faro and Febus agencies were incorporated.